Routines

 A routine has four parts:

-2. A cadence.
-Monthly on Free, daily on Pro, hourly on Team, sub-hourly on Enterprise.
+- A cadence.
+Any cadence you want — monthly, daily, hourly, or sub-hourly — on every plan.
 The schedule lives in Comma; you don't run a cron daemon anywhere.

 That's the whole shape.
 No YAML pipeline, no DAG, no "workflow."
 Routines are scheduled runs.